stuvusIT/ansible_dokuwiki/README.md

 This role needs the php-fpm and nginx role installed on the host to function with the variables from the group_vars of dokuwiki.yml.

-## Example Playbook

-Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too:

 ## Playbook

 ### Group Vars of the dokuwiki for example the nginx-role: